San Rafael, Bulacan

+Etymology

+According to legend, the origin of town's present name San Rafael traces to a local fisherman.
+A few days after he had dreamed that he could heal, he successfully treated an ill neighbor using a fish's liver.
+Because of this, the news spread that he was indeed able to heal.
+When the Spanish missionaries arrived, they visited his house that was flocked by many people.
+Because of this, they named the place after Saint Raphael the Archangel, the patron saint of healing whose name is in turn derived from a Hebrew word meaning "God has healed."

 History

 Spanish era

+San Rafael was established as a pueblo in 1750.
 The San Juan de Dios Church still stands as the silent witness of the bloody battles that the Filipino insurgents fought during the Philippine Revolution of 1896.
 This church was used as military barracks for almost three days, after the insurgents had destroyed all papers and documents they found in the convents.
 When the Spanish Cazadores learned of these rebellious activities, they entered the church and fought the insurgents.
 The combatants fought heavily inside the church to a point that blood was spilled all over the church floor.
 The patio in front of the church was littered by dead bodies of Filipino insurgents.
 The gobernadorcillo ordered people to dig a common grave near the church for the bodies of the insurgents.